jmandel/ehi-living-manual/src/chapters/04-01-specialized-and-patient-generated-data.md

 ---
-# Chapter 4.1: Specialized and Patient-Generated Data
+# Specialized and Patient-Generated Data

 *Purpose: To explore the rich datasets beyond standard encounters—where patients become active participants in their health record.*